 - ‘This is a dream’ 1 – Repeat this statement several times a day and try to connect to the dreamlike quality of 3D reality.
 This becomes very easy once you have had a dream vision that is more real than the agreed-upon reality we experience in the waking state.

-- ‘This is a dream’ 2 – Repeat this statement for emotional states as well as for sensing the world around you.
-Notice whether you are grasping or in a state of aversion emotionally, then allow yourself to wake up from that ‘dream.’
+- ‘This is a dream’ 2 – Repeat this statement for emotional states and for sensing the world around you.
+Notice whether you are grasping or in a state of emotional aversion, then allow yourself to wake up from that ‘dream.’